vyos/vyos-documentation/docs/configuration/interfaces/wireless.rst

   1-14.
 On 5Ghz (802.11 a/h/j/n/ac) channels available are 0, 34 to 173.
   On 6GHz (802.11 ax) channels range from 1 to 233.

-.. cfgcmd:: set interfaces wireless <interface> country-code <cc>
+.. cfgcmd:: set system wireless country-code <cc>

   Country code (ISO/IEC 3166-1).
 Used to set regulatory domain.
-Set as needed to indicate country in which device is operating.
+Set as needed to indicate country in which the box is operating.
 This can limit available channels and transmit power.

   .. note:: This option is mandatory in Access-Point mode.